d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 The contract code does not validate the staking transaction group's size.
 This means that a single asset transfer could be padded with 15 staking application calls, and the user would be credited with 15x more stake than they sent.

 The credited stake could then be withdrawn (at a cost of 1 ALGO, usually), so to drain the contract of all governance tokens, a user could start with a trivial amount of tokens, and then loop stake-withdraw calls until they withdraw all the tokens.
-In just 3 deposit-withdraw cycles, the initial governance token would be withdrawn 3375x at a cost of 3 ALGO.
+In just 3 deposit-withdraw cycles, the initial amount would be withdrawn 3375x at a cost of 3 ALGO.

 Due to how this story unfolded, you can see an example of this on-chain [here](https://app.dappflow.org/explorer/group/4OMym%2FVi3WKs8PLkEJESsclkQtNUJBI7KGshLgJcTrA%3D/34464554/transactions):

 ![](bad-stake.png)

 _(It is generally not cool to do this.
 [Simulate can be used to confirm and disclose a vulnerability](/posts/disclosure-tales-01-honing-fire/#simulating-validation) without leaving the exploit on-chain in plain sight.
-I plead extenuating circumstances later on.)_
+I plead extenuating circumstances in this case.)_

 ## Disclosure